fabriziogiordano/policy/terms-of-service.md

 1. Who May Use the Vimeo Service
 --------------------------------

 AGE REQUIREMENT: You must be at least 13 years old to use the Vimeo Service.
-If you are at least 13, but are still a minor (this depends on where you live), you must have your parent or legal guardian\\'s permission to use the Vimeo Service.
+If you are at least 13, but are still a minor (this depends on where you live), you must have your parent or legal guardian's permission to use the Vimeo Service.
 Please have him or her read this Agreement with you.

 NOTICE TO PARENTS AND GUARDIANS: By granting your child permission to use the Vimeo Service, you agree to the terms of this Agreement on behalf of your child.
-You are responsible for monitoring and supervising your child\\'s use of the Vimeo Service.
+You are responsible for monitoring and supervising your child's use of the Vimeo Service.
 If your child is using the Vimeo Service and is either under 13 or does not have your permission, please contact us immediately so that we can disable his or her access.
 If you have questions about whether the Vimeo Service is appropriate for your child, please review our [Frequently Asked Questions](/help/faq) or contact us at [support@vimeo.com](mailto:support@vimeo.com).

-WARNING: Even if you are old enough to use the Vimeo Service and/or have your parent\\'s or guardian\\'s permission, some of the content available within the Vimeo Service may not be appropriate for you.
+WARNING: Even if you are old enough to use the Vimeo Service and/or have your parent's or guardian's permission, some of the content available within the Vimeo Service may not be appropriate for you.
 Some content may contain "R-rated" material, nudity, profanity, and mature subject matter.
 If you are under 18, do not view such content.

 2. License to Use the Vimeo Service
 -----------------------------------